Every Christmas season I watch a lot of old, familiar Christmas movies on TV or from my DVD collection, as many people do.

-The film was also graced with Diana Rigg, who recently passed away, as Tracy, a strong, yet troubled woman with whom Bond has a serious - if ultimately tragic - love affair.
+The film was also graced with Diana Rigg (seen in the above photo), who recently passed away, as Tracy, a strong, yet troubled woman with whom Bond has a serious, if ultimately tragic, love affair.

 Although I would have preferred a European actor to portray Ernst Stavro Blofeld, Telly Savalas was a commanding, brilliant and truly mad Blofeld.
 The supporting actors were also very good.

 The director of this fine film was Peter Hunt, who edited the earlier Bond films.
 Hunt was faithful to Ian Fleming's novel, even going with the thriller's dark ending.
 Peter Hunt gave us a true James Bond thriller.

 The film also offers a terrific soundtrack by John Barry.